claes/hemlis/README.md

 ## Defining and installing the secret

 When you build your NixOS configuration, hemlis will generate a bash script called hemlis-install, which knows how to deploy the hemlis secrets you have defined.
 You need to call this script with your secrets, and it will install them to the location that will be used in the Nix config.

-The hemlis-install script works on secrets deined with shell variable syntax of the form secretname="secretvalue".
-When you execute the script, you should do it so those such variables are in scope for the script.
+The hemlis-install script works on secrets defined with shell variable syntax of the form secretname="secretvalue".
+When you execute the script, you should do it so such variables are in scope for the script.

 In the simplest case, which would not be secure, you can create a simple text file which defines your secrets.